Ensoniq DP/4 Parallel Effects Processor

 The Ensoniq DP/4 has 46 different algorithms, as pictured in the accompanying table.
 The many powerful reverbs offer a range of ambient spaces, from small rooms to large halls, with plates and a variety of contemporary reverb effects as well.
 Delays can be achieved up to 6.6 seconds if needed, and the DP/4 allows you to sync delay times to MIDI clocks or to a triggered Tap Tempo.

-Rich multi-voiced chorusing, phasing, flanging and combination effects enable you to color your sound.
+Rich multi-voiced chorusing, phasing, flanging and combination effects enable you to colour your sound.
 A rotating speaker algorithm captures all the nuances of a Leslie speaker.
 A built-in LFO allows the Ensoniq DP/4 to create vibrato, panning, tremolo and other synth-like effects, and you can use a Sine.1Noise generator to create sound effects directly from the Ensoniq DP/4, with no instrument plugged into it.

 Guitar players will find a variety of different amp and speaker simulations, as well as a dynamic VCF-Distortion algorithm for great wah-wah pedal effects.
 In the studio, 4 different pitch shifters, a variety of expanders, shelving and parametric EQ, a Ducker/Gate and an ultra-fast compressor provide all the processing tools needed for record, broadcast and video production work.

-Most importantly, each algorithm in the DP/4 can be modulated in real-time by any 2 of 138 possible MIDI or analog controllers, giving you ultimate control over sound modification or expressive performance.
+Most importantly, each algorithm in the DP/4 can be modulated in real-time by any 2 of 138 possible MIDI or analogue controllers, giving you ultimate control over sound modification or expressive performance.
 And MIDI Program Changes can be used to change Presets, or even change the complete routing of the DP/4 for totally automated control.

 The Interface

 Advanced capabilities are nothing if they are not easy to use.
 Input and output volume is adjusted with dedicated knobs for each of the 4 channels, allowing instant access to these important functions.
-Peak and signal indicator LEDs are provided to help optimize input signal level.
+Peak and signal indicator LEDs are provided to help optimise input signal level.

 Each Unit has a dedicated button to select it for loading Presets, editing or bypassing.
 You can change parameter values easily with the large Data Entry Knob, and a Compare button allows you to audition your current edit against the stored settings.